 The Group continues to maximize utilization rate of the 20,000 metric tonnes per annum plant capacity to minimize production cost.

-GW sales slow down during festive season of the countries that the Group sells to, namely Lunar New Year, Eid Murabak/ Hari Raya Aidilfitri, Christmas and Easter Holiday.
-This means that sales is slow from Nov - Feb of the following year.
+GW sales will normally slow down during the festive season of the countries that the Group sells to, namely Lunar New Year, Christmas and Easter Holiday.
+This means that sales are slow from Nov - Feb of the following year.
 During this period of the year, the Group will need to continue to run its production lines to maintain economies of scale and absorb overhead cost.

-The excess finished goods is stored in a warehouse that is located adjacent to the plant.
+The excess finished goods are stored in a warehouse that is located adjacent to the plant.
 Our current warehousing capacity stands at approximately 3,000 metric tonnes.
 The warehouse is also equipped with loading bays to improve container loading turnaround time.

-The longer term strategy is for the Group to invest in marketing, production improvement and automation that enables the Group to manufacture and sell more of GW to markets that fetch better selling price.
-Due to the strategic location of our plant, the Group is well placed to supply our products to the Oceania region where our current market share is less than 5%.
+The longer-term strategy is for the Group to invest in marketing, production improvement and automation that enables the Group to manufacture and sell more of GW to markets that fetch better selling price.
+Due to the strategic location of our plant, the Group is well placed to supply our products to the Oceania region where we have a lot of room to grow.